openlawlibrary/pygls/docs/source/pages/tutorial.rst

     for the *pygls* project.

-Running the example
+Running the Example
 -------------------

 For a step-by-step guide on how to run the example follow `README`_.

-Hacking the extension
+Hacking the Extension
 ---------------------

 When you have successfully setup and run the extension, open `server.py`_ and